Trigarta

-Trigarta was an ancient Indo-Aryan kingdom based in the region of Jalandhar and Kangra.
+Trigarta was an ancient Indo-Aryan kingdom based in the region between Jalandhar and Kangra.
 According to the ancient Indian epic Mahabharata, its king Susarman, who ruled the kingdom from Prasthala, participated in the Kurukshetra War.

 Geography

 Prior to the Muslim period in the Indian subcontinent, Trigarta encompassed the territory situated between the Sutlej and Ravi rivers in the outer hills, extending to the Jalandhar Doab in the south, as outlined by J. Ph.
 Vogel.
 Their territory held two principal capitals, Kangra and Jalandhar.

 The etymology of Trigarta has been understood to mean 'The Land of the Three Rivers', referring to the Sutlej, Ravi and Beas in modern-day Punjab.
 However, it has also been thought to represent the three tributaries of the Beas in the Kangra district.

 History

 Ancient

 The earliest documented reference to Trigarta is found in the works of Pāṇini, in which he characterizes it as a martial republic consisting of a confederation of six states.
 As per the Mahabharata, Trigarta encompassed seven states, indicating the possibility that one state had either seceded from the union or amalgamated with another state.

 The Audumbaras, a neighbouring tribal group, are mentioned in the Vishnu Purana as being linked with the Trigarta.
 J. Ph.
 Vogel notes that during the Early Ghaznavid period, remnants of the Audumbaras persisted, referred to in its corrupt form by Al-Biruni as "Dahamala", suggesting a fusion of the Audumbaras with the Trigarta.